paulmederos/pm17/_posts/2021-07-21-personal-wellbeing-and-longevity-practices.markdown

 - CGM twice a year, check which meals spike again, check how quickly i get back to baseline

 Alcohol
-- Rarely, usually to socialize (~1 drink or less per month)
+- Rarely, usually to socialize (~1 drink or less per month), and always wine or sake.
+No beer, no hard liquor.

 Poop monitoring
 - ~daily or so practice